 An Overview of the Florida 14 Day Accident Law

 The Florida 14-day accident law requires injured victims to seek medical care within 14 days of a car accident in order to receive Personal Injury Protection (PIP) benefits.

-PIP is a form of car insurance that covers medical expenses and other damages such as lost wages and death benefits.
+PIP is a form of car insurance that covers some of your medical expenses and other damages such as lost wages and death benefits.
 However, it does not cover property damage.

 What Type of Medical Care Qualifies?

 To qualify under the FL 14-day accident law, you must seek initial services and care from a qualified healthcare provider within two weeks of a car accident if you want to receive benefits through your PIP coverage.
 Most medical care providers will meet this requirement as long as it is administered by a qualified healthcare provider.

 - Chiropractors, and